Volkswagen e-up! practicality & boot space

 The Volkswagen up! was designed for electrification from the outset, so very few compromises have been made when it comes to practicality.
-There’s enough space for four people, as well as a decent boot and generous storage spaces.
-It’s an incredibly practical car, especially when you consider it is just 3.6 metres long.
+There’s enough space for four people, as well as a fair sized boot and storage spaces.
+It’s an very practical car for a small city car, especially when you consider it is just 3.6 metres long, although the bigger Renault Zoe has a usefully bigger boot.
 There is no three-door model: the e-up! is five-door only.

 Volkswagen e-up! interior space, storage & comfort

 Interior space is surprisingly good given the Volkswagen e-up!’s tiny dimensions.
 There’s room for four adults to sit relatively comfortably, with a high roofline and enough knee and shoulder room for taller passengers.

 Only the driver’s seat alters for height, so the front passenger will have to make do with a limited range of adjustment.
 Likewise, only the front windows are electrically operated, and the rear windows get the old style pop-out glass.
 It’s a good job every version comes with climate control.

 Interior storage isn’t too bad either, with all the same cubbies you’d find in the standard car.
 That means a single cup-holder and big bin ahead of the gear lever, as well as decent-sized door pockets and a reasonable glovebox.